 Recreation.
 Mid-Atlantic Christian University's riverfront campus is equipped with a gymnasium, Student Center, athletic fields, tennis courts, and picnic areas.
-Students can be involved in such recreational and intramural sports activities as basketball, volleyball, softball, tennis, golf, boating, and flag football.
-The Presley Hall lobby offers ping-pong and pool tables, and weightlifting and exercise equipment is located in the HCT 2nd floor exercise room.
+Students can be involved in such recreational and intramural sports activities as basketball, volleyball, softball, tennis, golf, boating, kayaking, and flag football.
+The Presley Hall lobby offers ping-pong, an air hockey table, and pool tables; and weightlifting and exercise equipment is located in the HCT exercise room.
 A public par-three golf course is located less than a mile from campus.
 Students can also join the YMCA or local health club and have use of a swimming pool, racquetball courts, sauna, and weight and exercise equipment.
 Surfers, swimmers, and fishermen can enjoy the beaches of Nags Head, North Carolina, and Virginia Beach, Virginia, which are within an hour's drive of the campus.

 Athletics.
-The University is a member of the Shenandoah and Chesapeake Athletic Conference.
-Team members must be in good academic standing (i.e., not on probation or admitted under provisional status) as stated in the Academic Policies section of the catalog.
+The University is a member of the USCAA.
+Team members must be in good academic standing as defined by USCAA.
+See the athletic handbook for more details.

 Commencement activities.
 Each May, Mid-Atlantic Christian University students, faculty, and staff enjoy a series of events designed to celebrate the end of the academic year and honor those who are graduating.
-To express respect and support to those graduating, on-campus students and all off-campus students who live in or near Elizabeth City are expected to attend the Graduation Reception and Commencement.
+To express respect and support to those graduating, on-campus students and all off-campus students who live in or near Elizabeth City are expected to attend Commencement.

 Recruitment teams.
-The Enrollment Services Department fields University recruitment teams.
+The Student Services Department fields University recruitment teams.
 Each team, typically composed of four or five students, represents the University at various churches, camps, and conventions.
 Contact the Admissions Office for more information.